Mavimatics/AMJonathan/README.md

 # A. M. Jonathan

 Greeting!
 Welcome to my GitHub profile 👋.
 It is a pleasure to have you here.
 I am a first-class graduate of Applied Mathematics with a strong passion for Information Technology.
 My curiosity drives me to constantly learn new technologies and take on exciting challenges in data science.
-Whether it involves writing clean code or devising innovative solutions, my commitment is to deliver excellent results consistently.
+Whether it involves writing clean codes or devising innovative solutions, my commitment is to deliver excellent results consistently.

 ## Tech Stack
 Here is a list of technologies and tools that I often work with:

-- Programming Languages: Python, MATLAB, C/C++
+- Programming Languages: Python, MATLAB, C/C++, JavaScript
-- Python Packages: Pandas, Numpy, SciPy, Matplotlib, Seaborn, BeautifulSoup, Jupyter
+- Python Libraries: Sckit-learn, TensorFlow, PyTorch, NumPy, Pandas, Matplotlib
-- Databases: MySQL, db2
+- Databases: SQL and MongoDB
-- Version Contol: Git
+- Version Contol: Git and GitHub
 - Other tools: HTML, CSS, LaTex, Excel, Adobe Photoshop

 ## Certifications
+- MSc Applied Mathematics
 - AWS AI & ML Nanodegree program
 - Machine Learning with Python
 - Python for Data Science, AI & Development